 If that money, for example, will be used for your wedding next year, then the best place to put it is in a time deposit account.

 However, if it’s for the college education of your child, which is happening five years from now, then it’s best to put it in a moderate-risk investment.

 Lastly, if that money is for your retirement 10 years from now, then you should invest it in the stock market or an equity fund.

-Remember that the best investment is always the one that will protect and grow your money with respect to your financial goals.
+Remember that the best investment is always the one that will protect and grow your money for your financial goals.

-If you plan to use the money in the near future, investing it in high-risk instruments will not guarantee that it will have gains, and I would advise you to NOT take the risk.
+If you plan to use the money soon, investing it in high-risk instruments will not guarantee that it will have gains, and I would advise you to NOT take the risk.

 Photo credit: kecko